 This model shouldn’t be difficult to fold, but the diagrams are a little disappointing as there are a couple of places where some reference points could have been included which would have been very useful later in the folding sequence.
-As a result I wouldn’t recommend this model for the beginner as the instructions are frustrating, if not hard.
+As a result I wouldn’t recommend this origami face model for the beginner as the instructions are frustrating, if not hard.

 This model does benefit from paper that is coloured on both sides, and a medium thickness.
 I have used a lokta, backed with some brown paper I had lying around!
 I’m not sure what type it is.
 I folded this out of a square about 12cm.
 I would recommend using something slightly larger than this as it gets fiddly near the end.